 Once upon a time, society didn’t have to deal with the “one-and-done” moniker.
 For a brief period, the National Basketball Association was content to let high schoolers make the jump to the highest level of the sport.
 It didn’t matter if these kids were ready.
 Whether they couldn’t get into college or thought they didn’t need it, no one was stopping them from making that major leap.
 Of course, this proved to have mixed results.
+Some prep stars who went from high school to the NBA continued to shine, but others barely made a name for themselves in the league.

-With that, here’s a look at the seven best NBA players who came in straight from high school.
+Here’s a look at the seven best NBA players who came in straight from high school.

 1. Tracy McGrady